-National security policies require DOE, through NNSA, to maintain the United States' nuclear weapons stockpile, as well as the nation's core competencies in nuclear weapons.
-NNSA, a semi-autonomous agency within the DOE, has the mission to maintain and enhance the safety, security, and effectiveness of the nuclear weapons stockpile.
+SUPPLEMENTARY INFORMATION: National security policies require DOE, through NNSA, to maintain the United States' nuclear weapons stockpile, as well as the nation's core competencies in nuclear weapons.
+NNSA has the mission to maintain and enhance the safety, security, and effectiveness of the nuclear weapons stockpile.
+Plutonium pits are critical components of every nuclear weapon, with nearly all current stockpile pits having been produced from 1978-1989.
+Today, the United States' capability to produce plutonium pits is limited.